Home » Health Conditions » Bacterial Infections

 Efforts of medical professionals around the globe are being escalated to address the rising needs within the antibiotic resistant bacteria topic.
 The number of infections are increasing and there are no longer any options for treatment.
 They are calling on organizations, governments, WHO and G8 to escalate the seriousness of the situation, take action, begin innovative treatment research, and invest in the development of new treatment options.
 There needs to be a coordination of all involved, especially the pharmaceutical industries to focus on what could become the next global health problem.

 There is currently a need for the ability to have increased surveillance and reporting of superbug outbreaks.
 This has been combined with the need to begin prescribing fewer antibiotics.
 The latter has been in the news for a number of years, but the medical industry hasn’t taken it seriously.
 The U.S. alone continues to be the top users of antibiotics in the world.
-Without the help, assistance and vigilance of medical professionals around the world there will not be an efficient method to track the development of the infectious diseases as well as reduce their transmission.
+Without the help, assistance and vigilance of medical professionals around the world there will not be an efficient method to track the development of the infectious diseases as well as their transmission.
 An additional focus has been utilization of microbiology in developing synthetic biology as a crucial step in addressing and overcoming the superbugs.
 This has been listed as top importance for global medical alerts and the message is being sent to all government health organizations for the highest priority attention.

 Surprisingly, in the U.S. pharmacy world, only a few articles have been published in the daily news streams.